mandryd/K3_12864_Mount/readme.md

 ============
 ![Top View](Images/TopView.jpg)

-**NOTE:  All STLs have been scaled up to 100.58 (in XY) to account for ABS Shrinkage**.
-This is important for the top lid piece which will be too small if not scaled up.
-If you print in anything but ABS or ASA, you will need to take this into account.
-CAD is included if you need the size without the scaling.
+**NOTE:  Be aware of your material shrinkage**.
+This is important for the top lid piece which may be too small if not scaled up.
+I generally scale up to 100.58 for ABS and 100.45 for ASA.

 <TABLE width=100%>
 <TR>